SoftwareAG/c8y-docs/content/edge-databroker.md

 weight: 15
 ---

-Find information about the installation of the Messaging Service and the microservice-based data broker on {{< product-c8y-iot >}} Edge.
+Find out about the installation of the Messaging Service and the microservice-based data broker on {{< product-c8y-iot >}} Edge.